 2. Stator Winding (16%)

 Winding failure only accounts for 16% of reported motor failures.
 Winding failure can occur for a few reasons including:

 - Overheating: The cooler your motor operates, the longer its expected operating life is.
-Excessive starts are a major cause of over-heating.
-During start up a motor typically sees between 6 to 8 times its rated current.
-This can increase the thermal status of the motor, increasing thermal stress on the windings and can cause failure.
+Excessive starts are a major cause of overheating.
+During start up, a motor typically sees between 6 to 8 times its rated current.
+This can increase the thermal status of the motor, increasing thermal stress on the windings and contributing to motor failure.
 One way you can tell if your windings are under stress is to look for darkened areas on the motor windings – these marks are usually signs of overheating.